openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 <td align="center" >![](http://blog.hennevogel.de/files/2011/01/12694840_204ab9cba6_o.jpg)
 </td></tr></table>

-Iâ€™m chewing on something for a couple of weeks now and I think I need to tell you before
+I’m chewing on something for a couple of weeks now and I think I need to tell you before
       my jaw turns into dust.
-Itâ€™s about the [openSUSE Project](http://www.opensuse.org) and whatâ€™s happening with it.
-Iâ€™m heavily involved in the project.
+It’s about the [openSUSE Project](http://www.opensuse.org) and what’s happening with it.
+I’m heavily involved in the project.
 Since over 10 years I get paid by my employer to work in that project and I spend a lot of my spare time on it.
-Itâ€™s a huge part of my life, both personal and professional and I love it!
+It’s a huge part of my life, both personal and professional and I love it!
 I love the people, I love how the project is set up and I love all the cool results we produce together.
-But since a couple of weeks, I couldnâ€™t really pin down if there was a single cause, what it was or when, I was in misery about it.
-Itâ€™s only yesterday that while talking to a fellow [openSUSE Board](http://en.opensuse.org/openSUSE:Board) member that I
+But since a couple of weeks, I couldn’t really pin down if there was a single cause, what it was or when, I was in misery about it.
+It’s only yesterday that while talking to a fellow [openSUSE Board](http://en.opensuse.org/openSUSE:Board) member that I
       realized what really causes my grief.
-All of the sudden this project went from â€œ**Hey dude, letâ€™s do cool things together**â€ to â€œ**I have this and that opinion and Iâ€™m going to stick it to you!**â€.
+All of the sudden this project went from “**Hey dude, let’s do cool things together**” to “**I have this and that opinion and I’m going to stick it to you!**”.
 The whole project went from collaboration to politics in a blink.
-Now Iâ€™m sure all of you tin foil hat wearing people out there will start to spin this as result of some single event, whatever fits your agenda best, but I assure you itâ€™s not.
+Now I’m sure all of you tin foil hat wearing people out there will start to spin this as result of some single event, whatever fits your agenda best, but I assure you it’s not.
 Sometime in the last couple of weeks this tipped over and we started to have discussions about all aspects of the theory of politics, we argue about human rights or quotes from Mahatma Gandhi, people put up motions for the powers that be, the structure and people are questioned to the last extent, alliances are forged, opportunities